Exam References: English

 Evoked Potentials, and Polysomnography. www.acns.org.
 2006.

 Electrode application: 10-20 measuring system technique and theoretical basis.
-Extra electrode positions.
+Extra electrode positions (10-10 and auxiliary electrodes).
 Measuring technique for asymmetrical heads and surgical scars.
 Properties of electrodes, polarized and non-polarized metals.
-Nasopharyngeal and sphenoidal electrodes.
 Measuring electrode impedance.
 Desirable electrode impedance values.

 EEG Machine: Functions of the preamplifier, differential amplifier, effects of input impedance, Digital EEG concepts and instrumentation, including Analog-to-Digital Converter (ADC), sample rate, Nyquist’s theorem, sample skew, ADC precision (vertical resolution), aliasing, digital calibration, system reference electrode, digital filters, reformatting montages and screen display.
 Basic computer components (i.e. CPU, RAM, networking etc.) and their function(s).
 Archiving, retrieval and printing.
 Understanding of common mode rejection and factors that affect it.
 High and Low frequency filters and their response curves, calculation of sensitivity values.
 Indication for varied time scales.